Where do alpacas come from?

 Do alpacas make good pets?

 Alpacas make excellent pets.
 They are intelligent, easily trained and are very gentle with children.
 They are inquisitive, approaching people who stand and watch them.
-They will eat out of the hand if time is spent with them, and training to lead by a halter is straightforward.
+They will eat out of the hand if time is spent with them, and training to lead by a halter is straightforward (we teach all our alpacas after they are weaned).